grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 # Annotate visualizations

 Annotations provide a way to mark points on the graph with rich events.
-When you hover over an annotation you can get event description and event tags.
+They are visualized as vertical lines and icons on all graph panels.
+When you hover over an annotation, you can get event description and event tags.
 The text field can include links to other systems with more detail.

 {{< figure src="/static/img/docs/v46/annotations.png" max-width="800px" >}}

-You can annotate panels in three ways.
+You can annotate panels in three ways:

 - Directly in the panel, using the [built-in annotations query](#built-in-query)
 - Using the HTTP API
-- Configure annotation queries in the dashboard settings
+- Configuring annotation queries in the dashboard settings

 In the first two cases, you are creating new annotations, while in the last you're querying existing annotations from data sources.
 The built-in query annotation query also supports this.

-- Directly in the panel, using the built-in annotations query (add link)
-- Adding annotation queries for any data source, using the dashboard settings (add link)
-- Using the HTTP API

-This page explains the first two options; for information about using the HTTP API, refer to [Annotations API]({{< relref "../../../developers/http_api/annotations/" >}}).
+This page explains the first and third options; for information about using the HTTP API, refer to [Annotations API]({{< relref "../../../developers/http_api/annotations/" >}}).

 ## Create annotations in panels

-Grafana comes with a native annotation store and the ability to add annotation events directly from the graph panel using the built-in annotation query(link here) that exists on all dashboards.
+Grafana comes with the ability to add annotation events directly from the graph panel using the [built-in annotation query]({{< relref "#built-in-query"}}) that exists on all dashboards.
+Annotations that you create this way are stored in Grafana.

 ### Add an annotation